 This shop has been compensated by Collective Bias, Inc. and its advertiser.
 All opinions are mine alone. #SmithfieldCares #CollectiveBias

-Of course I love all of the recipes I share here on the blog, but this one has become my new favorite.
+Of course I love all of the recipes I share here on the blog, but this smoky pulled pork has become my new favorite.
 When you make it for yourself, I think you’ll see why.

 Pork shoulder is one of the best cuts of meat to slow cook because it becomes SO tender, and soaks up all of the flavor of whatever seasonings you use.
 The Smithfield All Natural Fresh Pork Shoulder Picnic Roast from Walmart is my go-to because it’s naturally tender without any added ingredients, preservatives, steroids, hormones OR artificial ingredients.
 (To find it, just look for the green Smithfield All Natural Pork label in the “Pork” section of your local Walmart.)